sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 data (red).
 Here, we can see details per read but we cannot see multiple reads at the same time.
 We will explore the details of these visualizations and how to make them in this session.

+In the next session on [manipulation of modification data]({{ site.baseurl }}/materials/single-molecule-visualization), we will discuss how to do the equivalent of some of the analyses that goes on behind the scenes to make these visualizations (subsetting, thresholding, pileup etc.) so that we can incorporate the commands in our own scripts.

 ## Visualizing modification calls with IGV